 An application for U.S. citizenship gives the U.S. immigration authorities another chance to review your entire file.
-Occasionally, USCIS encounters instances where the applicant really shouldn't have been given a green card.
+Occasionally, USCIS encounters instances where the applicant really shouldn't have been given a green card to begin with.

 Once stripped of the green card, the applicant will have no more right to U.S. citizenship.

-Green card holders are subject to the grounds of deportability found in Section 237 of the Immigration and Nationality Act (I.N.A.), or 8 U.S.C.
-Section 1227.
+Green card holders are subject to the grounds of deportability found in Section 237 of the Immigration and Nationality Act (I.N.A.), or 8 U.S.C. § 1227.

-If you happen to have spent six months or more outside the United States and then returned, you were also subject to the grounds of inadmissibility upon your return, which cover not only various crimes and violations, but the issue of whether you have become a public charge (received need-based government assistance) or developed certain physical or mental disorders that present a threat to the public or yourself.
+If you happen to have spent six months or more outside the United States and then returned, you were also subject to the grounds of inadmissibility upon your return.
+These cover not only various crimes and immigration violations, but the issue of whether you have become a public charge (received need-based government assistance) or developed certain physical or mental disorders that present a threat to the public or yourself.

 If, during your application for citizenship, USCIS notices that you have become removable or were inadmissible upon entry to the U.S., it can place you into removal proceedings and you might lose your green card (lawful permanent residence).